Link to URL/File

 Actions that work for standard columns of imported or entered data (e.g., Number, Text, Dates) also work for linked columns including:

-- To Delete: Select the column object and click the delete key.
+• To Delete: Select the column object and click the delete key.

-- To Reorder: Click and drag the objects from the column list or data table.
+• To Reorder: Click and drag the objects from the column list or data table.

-- To Hide/Show: Click the show check box.
+• To Hide/Show: Click the show check box.

-NOTE: When you delete a linked column object you are not changing the source data file.
+NOTE: When you delete a linked column object, you are not changing the source data file.
 You are only removing the linked column from your DataGraph file.

 Calculations

-IMPORTANT: Although you can add other column types in a linked group such as Expression columns, the linked columns must remain in the linked object group to connect properly to the source data file.
+IMPORTANT: Although you can add other column types in a linked group, such as Expression columns, the linked columns must remain in the linked object group to connect properly to the source data file.

-Link to a File
+How to Link a File

 You can create a link to a file by:

-- using drag and drop from a browser,
+• using drag and drop from a browser,

-- using the file manager to select a local file, or
+• using the file manager to select a local file or

-- manually entering the file location (online or local).
+• manually entering the file location (online or local).

 The examples below use the Palmer Penguins Dataset.
 Use the following URL to replicate the examples below for the CSV file format.
+This dataset is used in the documentation for the Box command.

 https://raw.githubusercontent.com/allisonhorst/palmerpenguins/main/inst/extdata/penguins.csv